- About Us

 GBIO

 Since 2003, Dorshei Tzedek has been an active member of the Greater Boston Interfaith Organization (GBIO).
-GBIO is a coalition of area churches, synagogues, mosques, and community groups that work toward social change by organizing people, building power, and developing local leadership.
+GBIO is a coalition of area churches, synagogues, mosques, labor unions and community groups that work toward social change by organizing people, building power, and developing local leadership.
 Built on the basis of shared values and a strong commitment to social justice, GBIO brings people together across racial, ethnic and religious lines to work toward common goals, identified through a process of grassroots participation.

 Dorshei Tzedek’s institutional commitment to GBIO includes a significant annual financial commitment (1% of our annual operating budget) and an agreement to send significant membership representation to GBIO actions at which key elected officials and/or other leaders are introduced to and held accountable for addressing identified, actionable issues.
 Over the years, CDT members have participated in a variety of “campaigns” that helped bring about important change.
 Some of these include, among others, the following: